coreyflannigan/java_example_code/README.md

 # java_example_code
-Small examples of my code in Java
+Some small examples of my code in Java.